Long-time ago I read this really good article about how to do better and more creative designs, now I want to share with us, enjoy it¡

 8] Draw a map.

-I find it helps to visualise the brief.
+I find it helps to visualize the brief.
 Highlight key words and phrases, and jot them down in your trusty sketchbook.
 Then see how these ideas could link up by drawing lines between them and branching out from those core ideas.
 Pretty soon you’ll have enough on the page to sketch out some decent ideas.

 9] Rough it out.